Lab271/labs-input-viewer/TESTING.md

-# HDMI Viewer - Feature Testing Checklist
+# Input Viewer - Feature Testing Checklist

 Rate each feature: **1** (not working), **2** (works but not good), **3** (works fine)